THE NEIGHBOURHOOD @ EMPIRE

 Leicester Square has a long history as a hub of film culture in London.

-In the 1920s and 1930s, Leicester Square was home to several prestigious cinemas, including the London Pavilion, the Empire Theatre and the Odeon West End.
+In the 1920s and 1930s, Leicester Square was home to several prestigious cinemas, including the London Pavilion, the Empire Theatre, and the Odeon West End.
 These venues were known for showing the latest Hollywood films and were popular among London's elite.

 During World War II, many of the cinemas in Leicester Square were damaged or destroyed by bombing.
-After the war, they were rebuilt and continued to be popular venues for film screenings.
-In the 1950s and 1960s, Leicester Square was the location of several important film premieres, including the first screening of the James Bond film "Dr. No" in 1962.
+But they were rebuilt after the war and continued to draw crowds to regular screenings and prestigious film premieres, including the first screening of the James Bond film Dr. No in 1962.

-In the 1970s and 1980s, Leicester Square continued to be a popular spot for film premieres and screenings.
 The Odeon Leicester Square, which opened in 1930 and still operates today, was one of the most famous cinemas in the area and was known for showing high-profile films.
 The square also hosted the London Film Festival from 1957 to 2000, which was a major event for the film industry.

-Today the square is home to several cinemas and theatres, including the Odeon Luxe Leicester Square, Empire Cinemas, and the Cineworld.
+Today the square is home to several cinemas and theatres, including the Odeon Luxe Leicester Square, Empire Cinemas, and Cineworld.

 Famous Movie Stars at Leicester Square